FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 date | The date of the event. | [`http://gedcomx.org/conclusion/v1/Date`](#conclusion-date)
 place | The place of the event. | [`http://gedcomx.org/conclusion/v1/Place`](#conclusion-place)
 roles | The roles of the persons in the event. | List of [`http://gedcomx.org/conclusion/v1/EventRole`](#conclusion-event-role).
-Order is preserved. sources | The list of references to the evidence of the event. | List of [`http://gedcomx.org/conclusion/v1/SourceReference`](#source-reference).
 Order is preserved.

 <a id="known-event-types"/>